inyong37/Study/_Computer/Software/Terminal.md

 ---

-# II.
-Unix/Linux
+# II. _Unix & Linux & macOS_

-`This contents are from the 'Linux' page and the 'System page'.`
+`This contents are from the 'Linux' page and the 'System' page.`

 Get root right:
 - `su`